xsf/xmpp.org/content/blog/2023-03-05-newsletter.md

 _Please do not simply drop links, rather try to make a short (<5 lines) and decent formulated description of what is the main outcome of your source.
 This will help us a lot!
 You do not need to use a hard, formal tone, be passionate about why this motivates you or what you work on!_

+[nicfab](https://notes.nicfab.eu) wrote an article about the [Digital Service Act: EU Commission Questions and Answers on identification and counting of active recipients of the service under the DSA](https://notes.nicfab.eu/en/posts/dsa-faq/).

 ## Software news
 ### Clients and applications